 Music & Lyrics: Graham Russell (Air Supply) and Katie McGhie; Book: Melissa Bell Produced by Theatre East; Directed by Lisa Devine at Stage 43 (The Mint) June 11-27, 2015 http://theatreeast.org/production/devil-and-the-deep/ Synopsis: Set in the mid-18th Century we follow young Jim Hawkins from poverty-stricken Bristol, England, all the way to Caribbean Islands as he embarks on a journey that will change his life forever.
-A boy that dreamed of adventure upon sea will be faced with grave choices, betrayal and lurking danger that will, in turn, make him dream only of returning home.
-The play examines the parallel desires of Jim and the infamous Long John Silver and the paths they choose to take.
+A boy that dreamed of adventure upon sea will be faced with grave choices, betrayal and lurking danger that will, in turn, teach him the true meaning of Treasure

 Left: Ethan Gabriel Riordan and Courtney Shaw Photos by James M. Wilson